- The open enrollment period for 2022 coverage runs from November 1, 2021, until January 15, 2022.

 Maine plans state-run exchange, new approach to reinsurance, and a merged individual/small group market; state-regulated plans include primary care with a copay as of 2021

-Maine is also working to modify its existing 1332 waiver for the state’s reinsurance program.
+Maine is also modifying its reinsurance program model.
 The reinsurance program is currently fairly unique, in that it includes a prospective reinsurance model based on specific medical conditions rather than just total claims costs.
 When an individual market enrollee has one of the conditions covered under the reinsurance program, the carrier cedes the coverage to MGARA (Maine’s reinsurance program), pays MGARA a premium, and MGARA covers the claims.
-MGARA also provides retrospective reinsurance for high claims, but under Maine’s new proposal, the state would transition to only the retrospective reinsurance model that’s used in most of the other states that have reinsurance programs (ie, the reinsurance program would step in if and when an enrollee’s claims reach a certain point, regardless of the specific medical condition).
-Pending federal approval, Maine plans to implement this change as of 2022.
+MGARA also provides retrospective reinsurance for high claims, but under Maine’s new approach, the state will transition to only the retrospective reinsurance model that’s used in most of the other states that have reinsurance programs (ie, the reinsurance program would step in if and when an enrollee’s claims reach a certain point, regardless of the specific medical condition).
+This is a change that can be done administratively by the state, so it does not require an amendment to the existing 1332 waiver.
+Maine is moving ahead with this change as of 2022.

 The state-run exchange and merged individual/small group market stem from legislation (LD2007) that was signed into law in March 2020.
 The new law is comprehensive and far-reaching, calling for a variety of health care reforms in the state.
 It includes the following provisions:

 - The creation of a state-run health insurance in Maine.
 Officials have noted that a state-run exchange will allow the state to customize its outreach to uninsured residents, better communicate with insurers and enrollment assisters, and give the state better access to exchange data.
-As noted above, Maine plans to have its own exchange up and running by the fall of 2021.
+As noted above, Maine will have its own exchange as of November 1, 2021.

 - As of 2021, state-regulated health plans have to fully cover a member’s first primary care visit and behavioral health care visit each year.
 The 2nd and 3rd primary care and behavioral health visits will have to be covered with only a copay (no deductible or coinsurance).
 There is an exception for HSA-qualified high-deductible health plans, in order to comply with IRS rules that prohibit those plans from covering anything other than preventive care before the minimum deductible is met.